On the Complexity of Hazard-Free Formulas: A universal formula upper bound for most Boolean functions

 \subsection{Hazard-derivatives upper bound}

-In this section, we prove \Cref{thm:derivative-upper-bound}, which upper bounds the hazard-free formula size in terms of the monotone formula size of several of its hazard-derivatives, corresponding to inputs that cover all the prime implicates of $f$ (or prime implicants, by considering $\neg f$).
+In this section, we prove \Cref{thm:derivative-upper-bound}, which upper bounds the hazard-free formula size in terms of the monotone formula size of several of its hazard-derivatives.
+Building on the analysis of $\matkwu{f}{}$ discussed in \Cref{sec:kw-games-of-the-derivative}, we prove that $\matkwu{f}{}$ can be decomposed into submatrices, each with communication complexity bounded from above by that of a specific hazard-derivative.
+When given a subset $\{x^{(1)},\dots,x^{(k)}\}$ of boolean inputs in $X_b\subseteq \{0,1\}^n$ for some $b\in\{0,1\}$ that are enough to cover $P_b$ (i.e., for every $p\in P_b$ there exists $x\in X_b$ such that $p\precequ x$), we decompose $\matkwu{f}{}$ to $k$ (potentially overlapping) $M_{x}$'s with labels $\implic{f}{\neg b}\times\implic{f}{b}|_x$, as illustrated in \Cref{fig:matrics-decomposition-demonstrations} (see \Cref{fig:example-f} for a concrete example).

-We leverage this result to obtain an improved upper bound on the hazard-free formula complexity of random Boolean functions, thus proving \Cref{thm:universal-ub} (see \Cref{thm:ub-tight}).
+We leverage \Cref{thm:derivative-upper-bound} to prove \Cref{thm:ub-tight}.
+Thus, we provide an alternative proof for the improved upper bound on the hazard-free formula complexity of random Boolean functions (see \Cref{thm:universal-ub}).
 Furthermore, \Cref{thm:ub-tight} demonstrates that the upper bound in \Cref{thm:derivative-upper-bound} is not too far from the truth for random Boolean functions.
-We then provide an example showing that \Cref{thm:derivative-upper-bound} can yield a tight bound.
+In \Cref{subsection:tight-lower-bound-range} we provide an example of an explicit function for which \Cref{thm:derivative-upper-bound} yields a tight bound.

 To ease the reading, we repeat the statement of \Cref{thm:derivative-upper-bound}.